telerik/kendo-ui-builder/docs/data-providers/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>Data Sources</h2>
-    <p>The data sources are located within the data providers.
-They represent the datasets which you can bind to the views and can be created automatically or manually.
-You can also modify them to show all or only specific fields.</p>
+    <p>The data sources are located within the data providers and represent the datasets which you can bind to the views.
+They can be created automatically or manually and you can also modify them to show all or only specific fields.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">